eileenvert/data-compliance-research/README.md

 ### Distinctions/ definitions

 - a broad, potentially overinclusive definition of "personal information" -- includes gender info/ anything "capable of being associated with" a particular consumer when combined with other datasets. [link](https://www.jdsupra.com/legalnews/will-ccpa-be-a-dumpster-fire-for-those-79549/### consequences)

+## The Swiss-uation (the Swiss Federal Data Protection Act or DPA)

+- "Under Swiss data protection law, the term ‘person’ encompasses both individuals and legal entities, although this inclusion of legal entities may disappear under the revised act."
+- "In general, a data subject’s consent is not required in order for data processing to be admissible.
+However, consent may justify data processing that would otherwise be unlawful. "